siqiang-ng/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Deleting a tag: `tag delete`

-Deletes the specified tag.

-Format: `tag delete INDEX`

-* Deletes the tag with the index `INDEX` from all contacts and the tag list.

-Example:
-* `tag delete 1` deletes the tag with the index 1 in the tag list.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.